ibm-cloud-docs/containers/cs_network_policy.md

 3. Optional: In multizone clusters, a multizone load balancer (MZLB) health checks the Ingress application load balancers (ALBs) in each zone of your cluster and keeps the DNS lookup results updated based on these health checks.
 If you use pre-DNAT policies to block all incoming traffic to Ingress services, you must allow inbound access on port 80 to your ALBs from [the IP addresses in step 7 of the Updating IAM firewalls section](/docs/containers?topic=containers-firewall#iam_allowlist), and for classic clusters only, [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} so that the Kubernetes control plane can check the health of your routers.
 For steps on how to create a Calico pre-DNAT policy to allow these IP addresses, see Lesson 3 of the [Calico network policy tutorial](/docs/containers?topic=containers-policy_tutorial#lesson3).

-  <p class="important">On 05 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.containerlong_notm}}.
+  <p class="important">As of 07 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.containerlong_notm}}.
 If you currently allow inbound traffic to your classic cluster from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 05 July.
 After the migration, you can remove the Cloudflare IP address rules.
 For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.</p>

 ## Isolating clusters on the public network
 {: #isolate_workers_public}